Fractal analysis: Underlying principles

-Fractals have fractional dimensions, which are a measure of complexity that indicates the degree to which the objects fill the available space.
+Fractals generally have fractional dimensions, which serve as a measure of complexity that indicates the degree to which the objects fill the available space.
 The fractal dimension measures the change in "size" of a fractal set with the changing observational scale, and is not limited by integer values.
 This is possible given that a smaller section of the fractal resembles the entirety, showing the same statistical properties at different scales.
 This characteristic is termed scale invariance, and can be further categorized as self-similarity or self-affinity, the latter scaled anisotropically (depending on the direction).
 Whether the view of the fractal is expanding or contracting, the structure remains the same and appears equivalently complex.
 Fractal analysis uses these underlying properties to help in the understanding and characterization of complex systems.
 It is also possible to expand the use of fractals to the lack of a single characteristic time scale, or pattern.